freezy/VisualPinball.Engine/VisualPinball.Unity/VisualPinball.Unity.Editor/AssetBrowser/README.md

 [Creating a prefab](https://docs.unity3d.com/Manual/CreatingPrefabs.html) is simply done by dragging a GameObject from the Hierarchy into the Project window.
 However, you'll need to get your model *into* the hierarchy before that.
 So the first step is to drag your FBX file into the scene.

 Now, FBX files are assets too, but what we want is to create an asset for *each* of the objects contained in the FBX file.
 That's why the next step is to unpack the FBX prefab that was just created.
 We can do that by right-clicking on the GameObject in the hierarchy and choose *Prefab -> Unpack*.
 Note that the GameObjects of the unpacked prefab still reference the meshes in the FBX file, it's just that now they can be placed individually where we want, as opposed to be a fixed part of the FBX hierarchy.

-### Coordinate Systems

-Since VPE's physics engine is a port of Visual Pinball, VPE uses the same coordinate system.
-Unfortunately, it's not the same as Unity's (or any other, existing system).
-In order to resolve that, the *Playfield* GameObject under your table has a transformation that we're hopefully going to be removing soon.